 - The campground WIFI actually works well, however we almost always use our own WIFI

-- Our Verizon Jetpack (unboosted) got 3 bars of 4G LTE and T Mobile got 2 bars 4G LTE which enabled us to work
+- Our Verizon Jetpack (unboosted) got 3 bars of 4G LTE.
+T Mobile got 2 bars 4G LTE which enabled us to work

 Mail and Packages

 It’s Vegas… so you can find pretty much anything you want – from fine dining, museums, shows, and exotic car rentals, to smashing cars with tanks, moving piles of dirt with a bulldozer, or shooting machine guns.
-There are endless options for gambling, nightclubs, and other adult entertainment and even the people watching is usually an entertaining activity in itself.
+There are endless options for gambling, nightclubs, and other adult entertainment.
+Even the people watching is usually an entertaining activity in itself.

-Within easy driving distance, you’ll find Lake Mead, Hoover Dam, and natural wonders like Valley of Fire State Park and Red Rock Canyon only about a 30 minute drive away.
+Within easy driving distance, you’ll find Lake Mead, Hoover Dam, and natural wonders like Valley of Fire State Park.
+Red Rock Canyon is only about a 30 minute drive away.
 Grand Canyon West (with the glass Skywalk) is a couple of hours drive or a short helicopter ride away.
 Other area highlights include Fremont Street (old town Las Vegas) and Downtown Container Park.
 There’s plenty of entertainment for kids too from aquariums to museums to chocolate world and indoor theme parks and rides.
-Whether you love Las Vegas or hate it, you’ll never be bored in Vegas as there’s literally something for everyone.
+Whether you love Las Vegas or hate it, you’ll never be bored in Vegas.
+There’s literally something for everyone.